MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/patients-app-connect-azure-api-fhir.md

 # Connect the Patients app to Azure API for FHIR

-Follow the steps in this article to allow the Patients app in Microsoft Teams access to an Azure API for FHIR instance.
+Follow these steps to allow the Patients app in Microsoft Teams access to an Azure API for FHIR instance.
+This article assumes that you have an [Azure API for FHIR instance](https://azure.microsoft.com/services/azure-api-for-fhir/) set up and configured in your tenant.
+If you haven’t yet created an Azure API for FHIR instance in your tenant, see [Quickstart: Deploy Azure API for FHIR using Azure portal](https://docs.microsoft.com/azure/healthcare-apis/fhir-paas-portal-quickstart).

 1. Click [here](https://login.microsoftonline.com/common/adminConsent?client_id=4aee3506-b263-43e0-ba31-1468fa7b2806) to grant admin consent for the Patients app.
 When prompted, sign in using your tenant admin or global admin credentials, and then click **Accept** to grant the required permissions.